Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Healthy foods may decrease your symptoms and help you have more energy.
 Ask if you need to eat low-salt or low-fat foods.

-- Limit or avoid alcohol: You will need to limit the alcohol you drink, or avoid alcohol completely.
+- Limit or do not drink alcohol.
+You will need to limit the alcohol you drink, or avoid alcohol completely.
 Alcohol can worsen your symptoms and increase your blood pressure.
 If you have heart failure, alcohol can make it worse.

-- Climb to high altitudes slowly: Go slowly to allow your body to get used to a higher altitude.
+- Climb to high altitudes slowly.
+Go slowly to allow your body to get used to a higher altitude.
 Ask your healthcare provider about the symptoms of high altitude pulmonary edema (HAPE).
-Ask what to do if you get these symptoms.
+Ask what to do if you have these symptoms.